Streamerbot/docs/streamerbot/2.guide/23.extra-features/html-overlay.md

 - Emote Rain

 ::tip{color=amber}
-You can customize the options for each module by modifying the `Content/index.html` file
+You can customize the options for each module by modifying each respective `.js` file
 ::

 ### Splat